 Tips for Young Kids (ages 3-6) - Child Ski Center Programs

-Start with a private lesson if possible, your child's focused attention and rapid progress is worth the extra expense.
-Your child has the opportunity to bond with an instructor and to go directly to the chair lift.
-After your child can make a wedge or snowplow, they will progress well in a group atmosphere.
+- Start with a private lesson if possible, your child's focused attention and rapid progress is worth the extra expense.

 Tips for Older Children (ages 7-12) - Sierra Scouts

-Plan to arrive early to get your child ready for class on time.
-You will need to reserve your lesson at the Ticket Windows, go through the rental process, and walk to the lesson meeting area before the lesson start time.
+- Plan to arrive early to get your child ready for class on time.
+You will need to pick up your rental and lesson vouchers from the Will Call windows in the Ticket Plaza, go through the rental process, and walk to the lesson meeting area before the lesson start time.

 - There are two lesson meeting areas this year: First-Time and School House beginner lessons will meet at the Red "Ski & Snowboard School Meeting Area" flag located between the Lakeview and School House chairlifts.
 All other level lessons will meet at the Green "Ski & Snowboard School Meeting Area" flag located near the Ski Patrol/First Aid office.
 When you arrive at the lesson meeting area there will be signs corresponding to the different lesson programs.

 - Stop by the restroom on the lower level of the main lodge (on the same level as the Rental Shop) or outside the Child Ski Center before your lesson.